18F/acq-tech-presentations/tech-theory-time/information-assurance/presso.md

 ???

+E is the most common letter in English writing, T is the second most, etc.

 Only the key should be considered a secret.
 In some cases, it's possible to figure out what cipher was used based on the ciphertext and that is considered completely okay.